 Although scopes are determined statically, they are used dynamically.
-At any time during execution, there are at least three nested scopes whose namespaces are directly accessible: the innermost scope, which is searched first, contains the local names; the namespaces of any enclosing functions, which are searched starting with the nearest enclosing scope; the middle scope, searched next, contains the current module's global names; and the outermost scope (searched last) is the namespace containing built-in names.
+At any time during execution, there are at least three nested scopes whose namespaces are directly accessible:

+- the innermost scope, which is searched first, contains the local names - the scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names - the next-to-last scope contains the current module's global names - the outermost scope (searched last) is the namespace containing built-in names

 If a name is declared global, then all references and assignments go directly to the middle scope containing the module's global names.
-Otherwise, all variables found outside of the innermost scope are read-only.
+Otherwise, all variables found outside of the innermost scope are read-only (an attempt to write to such a variable will simply create a new local variable in the innermost scope, leaving the identically named outer variable unchanged).

 Usually, the local scope references the local names of the (textually) current function.
-Outside of functions, the local scope references the same namespace as the global scope: the module's namespace.
+Outside functions, the local scope references the same namespace as the global scope: the module's namespace.
 Class definitions place yet another namespace in the local scope.